The Personal OS I run every day.

 You hit some friction in your week.
 Something you keep doing manually that a smarter version of you would have automated by now.
 A pattern you keep prompting Claude with but never quite locking in.
 A piece of pain you wish you could pin down — but you're too busy to stop and figure it out.

-Just run The Loop.
+Just run os-tune.

 "This keeps coming up.
 Figure it out."